About sentinel lymph node biopsy used in breast cancer staging.

 Lymph node “micro-metastasis” of breast carcinoma

-The idea, then, is to perform a rigorous histological evaluation of the sentinel lymph node biopsy, specifically searching for micro metastases.
+The idea, then, is to perform a rigorous histological evaluation of the sentinel lymph node dissection, specifically searching for micro metastases.
 The hope is that if malignant cells are found, even in tiny quantities, aggressive treatments can begin right away and prognosis will be improved.

 Is it really necessary?
 Some studies estimate a rate of relapse for node-negative breast cancer patients within five years to be about 30%.
 Proponents also claim that micro-metastases are found in 9%-30% of negative lymph nodes upon re-examination, and that current histological detection methods may therefore be inadequate for identifying metastatic tumor cells in lymph nodes.